 1. Is there a particular group of members that offer significantly better value for money through a buy-in?

 2. Would insuring the youngest members enable schemes to reach buyout more quickly?

 3. Is there a case for, and good enough pricing, to insure deferred members?

 4. What questions do trustees need to be asking when looking for value for money in de-risking deals?

 5. What does the current de-risking market look like?

-Editor-in-chief, Professional PensionsView presenter info
+Deputy editor, Professional PensionsView presenter info

 Head of Consulting & Actuarial, BroadstoneView presenter info

 Nigel is currently the Head of Consulting & Actuarial at Broadstone and focuses on delivery of the Firm’s strategic goals and growing market share.
 Nigel is a qualified actuary with over 20 years’ experience in the pensions industry and is a scheme actuary to a number of schemes ranging from under £10 million to over £1 billion in asset size.
 He also specialises in liability management and pension scheme de-risking.